 We are all creatures of habits.
-In some way habits form our personality.
+In some way, habits form our personality.
 Children often can pick up undesirable habits that are quite harmless which, with time, disappear without our intervention.
 However, certain habits can cause psychological and physical harm.
-For example, when child is being teased as a result of twitches, or unintentionally hurt themselves by continuously holding breath.
+For example, when a child is being teased as a result of twitches, or unintentionally hurt themselves by continuously holding breath.
 Habits are created by repeated patterns that are connected in child’s brain to circumstances that trigger them.
 You literally have to “break” those connections in order to get rid of actions a child does when certain events occur.

 For many children, habits are their safety and comfort zone.
 Nagging them to stop and shaming them is not going to solve the issue, but potentially bring more harm than good.
 At the end of the day we all have done that at some stage in childhood – nose picking, snow eating, hair or clothes chewing.

 I found myself in a position when I had to take an action when my daughter started to chew her hair.
-She normally did it when she found herself in unfamiliar situation or when she was deeply in thought.
+She normally did it when she found herself in an unfamiliar situation or when she was deeply in thought.
 This is probably something she saw me do once.
 Cheeky monkeys see – cheeky monkeys do.
 Aside from having little icicles hanging off her hair all the time, I did not see any harm and did not worry too much about it.
 We went through the nailbiting stage and it simply went away after a while.
 However, this time I realised it can lead to dangerous consequences if left without attention.
-Hair chewing can cause health issues when chewed up hair gets accumulated in stomach.
+Hair chewing can cause health issues when chewed up hair gets accumulated in the stomach.

 1. I acknowledged the problem and talked about it as a matter of fact without criticism: